Nearly half the country requires no permit to carry a concealed weapon — and it’s a growing trend

 The push to end restrictions on concealed carry is reminiscent of one made by lobbyists and gun rights activists 30 years ago with “shall issue” permitting.
 States adopted laws that held authorizing agencies shall issue concealed-carry permits to anyone who meets the basic requirements set by the state, such as completing a training course or passing a background check — a shift that rapidly expanded who could carry a concealed weapon.

-Before the advent of “shall issue” permitting, most states would only let individuals concealed carry if licensed; the permits, Winkler said, were hard to get and required applicants to demonstrate a justification for carrying a concealed firearm.
+Before the advent of “shall issue” permitting, most states would let individuals concealed carry only if licensed; the permits, Winkler said, were hard to get and required applicants to demonstrate a justification for carrying a concealed firearm.

-“The NRA has been incredibly effective in loosening gun laws at the state level and have completely transformed how individuals can carry guns in public since the 1980s,” Winkler said.
+“The NRA has been incredibly effective in loosening gun laws at the state level and have completely transformed how individuals can carry guns in public since the 1980s,” Winkler said in reference to the National Rifle Association.

-Winkler said energy for gun control that often swells after mass shooting incidents — including calls for change at the federal level — obscure the on-the-ground reality.
+Winkler said energy for gun control that often swells after shooting incidents — including calls for change at the federal level — but that such energy obscures the on-the-ground reality.

 “Nothing has changed since Newtown,” Winkler said, referring to the 2012 shooting at Sandy Hook Elementary School in Newtown, Conn., that killed 27 people, including 20 first-graders.
-“If you think that [it has], you’re looking in the wrong place: the states are a hotbed of activity of gun reform these days, and it’s mostly gun-rights advocates that are winning the battles.”
+“If you think that [it has], you’re looking in the wrong place: The states are a hotbed of activity of gun reform these days, and it’s mostly gun-rights advocates that are winning the battles.”

 The primary group that lobbied for Ohio’s permitless carry law was the grass-roots Buckeye Firearms Association.
-Executive Director Dean Rieck, in a recent podcast episode, described their strategy as “moving the Overton Window” from a place where the public was largely wary of anyone with a gun to a place where opponents welcomed licensing laws.
+Executive Director Dean Rieck, in a recent podcast episode, described its strategy as “moving the Overton window” from a place where the public was largely wary of anyone with a gun to a place where opponents welcomed licensing laws.

 “You get to the point where there’s enough trust to pass a law like this,” Rieck told The Washington Post in an interview.
 “I think we’ll find the dire predictions in passing this law don’t come true.”

-Opponents of permitless carry argue the law decreases public safety by eliminating the requirements attached to permits, such as background checks, safety training and, in Ohio, an application through a local sheriff’s office.
+Opponents of permitless carry argue that the law decreases public safety by eliminating the requirements attached to permits, such as background checks, safety training and, in Ohio, an application through a local sheriff’s office.

-Gary Wolske, president of the Fraternal Order of Police of Ohio, the state’s largest police union, said the FOP believes in the right to carry a weapon — but they also believe in background checks.
+Gary Wolske, president of the Fraternal Order of Police of Ohio, the state’s largest police union, said the FOP believes in the right to carry a weapon — but also in background checks.

-“Last year an estimated 2,000 were denied permits,” Wolske said of Ohio concealed carry applicants.
+“Last year, an estimated 2,000 were denied permits,” Wolske said of Ohio concealed carry applicants.
 “But going forward, when this becomes law, there’s no more requirements for anything.
-You don’t have to know how to turn on the safety, how to carry your weapon or even know which end of the gun goes ‘bang.’”
+You don’t have to know how to turn on the safety, how to carry your weapon or even know which end of the gun goes ‘bang.’ ”

 Anyone who purchases a gun from a federally licensed firearms dealer is vetted through the National Instant Criminal Background Check System, which screens for disqualifications such as felony convictions, involuntary commitment to a mental health facility or dishonorable military discharge.

-But the databases the government relies on are often flawed, outdated or incomplete; such was the case in the 2017 massacre in Texas at First Baptist Church of Sutherland Springs.
+But the databases on which the government relies are often flawed, outdated or incomplete; such was the case in the 2017 massacre in Texas at First Baptist Church of Sutherland Springs.
 The gunman, who killed 26 people and injured nearly two dozen others, was never flagged in the NICS because the Air Force repeatedly failed to submit records that would have disqualified him from purchasing three of the four weapons he used in the rampage.

-Rieck argued that licensing laws only end up stopping law-abiding citizens from fully exercising their Second Amendment rights, since lawbreakers won’t submit to restrictions whether they exist or not.
+Rieck argued that licensing laws end up stopping only law-abiding citizens from fully exercising their Second Amendment rights, since lawbreakers won’t submit to restrictions whether they exist or not.

 “The kind of people who have criminal intent or have a record that would prevent them from carrying a firearm aren’t going to go to a sheriff’s office and get a background check,” he said.
 “It’s sort of self-selecting.”